brettz9/atyourcommand/README.md

 1. Any other command line necessities (besides quoted string escaping)?
 1. As per AppLauncher feature request, allow shortcuts on the toolbar; also modify to work with main menu, app-bar, or key command as well
-1. Option to have context menu items, based on the substitutions used (or user choice), cause them to only appear under certain, correct conditions (but ensure commands can utilize multiple components (e.g., highlighted link and page HTML)
 1. Ability to confirm selected text content is a path, URL or file URL, etc.?
-1. Optional pre-processing of highlighted contents esp. if cannot convert to HTML (e.g., toDataURL on canvas)
 1. Allow atyourcommand to send content to web apps directly through WebAppFind code when present (as opposed to through command line)?
-1. Might add items like JSON-stringified array of current <script src>'s,
-<link href>'s or <html manifest> string.
 1. Remote site supply of commands
 	1. Way for websites to register commands or groups of commands upon user introspection and permission